27-Year-Old Pitcher – Los Angeles Dodgers

 Daniel Moskos Contract Information:

-Signed a minor league contract with the White Sox in January 2013.
+Signed a minor league contract with the Dodgers in November 2013.

 To instantly reveal our fantasy analysis of every player – including Daniel Moskos – simply subscribe now.